Pius Coxwell Achanga

 Pius Coxwell Achanga is a management professional, industrial scientist and academic administrator in Uganda.
-From 4 October 2022, he serves as the substantive Vice Chancellor of the Mountains of the Moon University (MMU), the tenth public university in the country at that time.
+Since 4 October 2022, he has been the substantive Vice Chancellor of the Mountains of the Moon University (MMU), the tenth public university in the country at that time.

 From 25 January 2019 until 4 October 2022, he served as the chairman of the four-person Task Force Committee, established by the Cabinet Minister of Education and Sports to superintend the transition of MMU from a private university to a public institution.

 Background and education

 Achanga is a Ugandan national.
 His first degree, a Bachelor of Business Information Technology (BBIT), was awarded by the University of Hull in the United Kingdom (UK).
 His degree of Master of Science (MSc), in Manufacturing Management and Information Systems, was obtained from the Cranfield University, also in the UK.
 He went on to obtain a Doctor of Philosophy (PhD) degree in Manufacturing Systems, awarded by Cranfield University as well.